 We agree with the recommendation of the American Dental Association that children should see the dentist within six months after the first tooth appears but no later than age one.
 Many parents are surprised that we start so early, but there are a couple of reasons for this.

-Your Child's First Appointment
+Your Child's First Visit to Blue Bird Dentistry

 You can be confident knowing that Dr. Elnahass will never attempt to treat a child if they aren’t ready.
 These should be positive visits so we can start to build the foundation for your child’s future oral health care.